4F30.60 Nitinol Engine

 - Don't attempt this at home!

-- We have a model of a loop comprised of a length of thread and a short length of wire on two pulleys.
-The wire simulates the high temperature phase of the Nitinol.
+- We have a loop comprised of a length of thread and a short length of wire on two pulleys.
+At high temperature, the wire "wants" to be straight.
 If the wire is wound onto one of the pulleys and let go, the loop will rotate until the wire is off the pulley.
 The operation is not continuous.

 If you have any questions about the demos or notes you would like to add to this page, contact Ricky Chu at ricky_chu AT sfu DOT ca.